Make Art Grant

 Make Art Grants (MAG) support artists to create or continue specific artwork in any discipline.
 Projects must have specific goals, though completion and public showing of the art is not required.
 Projects must be artist instigated and organized, outside of institutional support and structures.
 Open to projects of all arts disciplines, from artists of all levels, funds can be used to support experimentation, materials, space rental, paying collaborators, documentation, and artist stipends.

-Award Amount: $500 to $3,000.
+Award Amount: Up to $5,000.

 Who can apply